-Why your supply chain’s carbon footprint matters
+Why your value chain’s carbon footprint matters

-For listed companies, it is not yet mandatory to disclose the greenhouse gas emissions generated in the supply chain – though the CSRD may change that.
+For listed companies, it is not yet mandatory to disclose the greenhouse gas emissions generated in the value chain – though the CSRD may change that.
 In addition, calculating a full carbon footprint can take up to several weeks and requires very specific data, two things most companies don’t have.

-Measuring your carbon footprint: scope 1, 2, and 3 emissions
+Calculating your carbon footprint: scope 1, 2, and 3 emissions

 Scope 1: direct emissions generated by owned or controlled resources.
 These are the emissions that a company generates while performing its business activities.
 In most cases, scope 1 emissions are generated by the fuel combustion that powers industrial processes or the vehicle fleet.

 Scope 2: indirect emissions generated by the production of purchased electricity, steam, heating and cooling.
 These emissions are not generated by the company directly, but by the utilities that produce electricity, steam, heating and cooling.